reachaadrika/FundForGood/README.md

 # FundForGood

-# Using the potential of Blockchian Technology in the healthcare industry.
+Using the implementation of Blockchain Technology in Healthcare Industry .